 Nuclear power plants consist of a nuclear reactor in place of a furnace, in which heat is generated by splitting atoms of radioactive material under controlled conditions.

 The heat energy thus produced is used in generating steam at high temperature and pressure.
 This steam drives the steam turbine which converts steam energy into mechanical energy.
 The turbine spins the alternator which converts mechanical energy into electrical energy.
+This is the basic “nuclear power plant working principle”.

 The most amazing feature of a nuclear power plant is that huge amount of electrical energy can be produced from a small amount of nuclear fuel.